 These simple movement exercises may also be useful.

 For the majority of people the symptoms will go away on their own.
 Physiotherapy can be helpful if symptoms aren't showing any signs of improvement after 4 weeks.
-You can arrange to see one of our low back pain specialists by speaking to your GPor referring yourself here.
+You can arrange to see one of our physiotherapy team by speaking to your GP or referring yourself here.

-It is thought 30% of people may experience some persisting of reoccurring symptoms.
+It is thought 30% of people may experience some persisting or reoccurring symptoms.
 Again physiotherapy can be helpful should this be the case.